NBISweden/homepage_rshiny.nbis.se/README.md

 2. On the server, go to `/media/storage/server/homepage_rshiny.nbis.se/shiny-server-apps` and run `git clone app-url` to clone the app and place it inside a directory, say `awesome-app`.
 3. The app should now be available through `http://rshiny.nbis.se/shiny-server-apps/awesome-app/`.

-## Deploying NBIS rshiny web-server by Docker
+## Deploying NBIS rshiny web-server by Docker locally

 1. Download apps by the script [getapp.sh](src/getapp.sh) by running